cwi-swat/langdev/langdev-cfp19.md

 [LangDev](http://langdevcon.org/) is an event targeted at both practitioners and researchers.
 We value interactive presentations with actual demonstrations over slide decks.
 Novelty with respect to the state-of-the-art is not a requirement, but talks should be interesting for both academics and practitioners.

+Talk proposals should be submitted to [Somehwere](somewhere).
+All proposals will undergo light reviewing by the program committee, consisting of:

+- Markus Voelter
+- Tijs van der Storm
+- ...